MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 - Client applications attempt to optimize their tokens per minute (TPM) quotas by deploying instances across multiple regions.

-- Organizations require seamless failover and disaster recovery capabilities to ensure continuous operation by managing a dual deployment strategy, potentially consisting of a provisioned throughput deployment and a pay-as-you-go deployment.
+- Organizations require seamless failover and disaster recovery capabilities to ensure continuous operation.
+This strategy might include a provisioned throughput deployment and a pay-as-you-go deployment.

 - Client applications must use specific model capabilities that are only available in certain Azure regions.

 ### Connect directly to multiple Azure OpenAI instances

-When client applications connect directly to multiple OpenAI instances, each client must store the key for each instance.
+When client applications connect directly to multiple Azure OpenAI instances, each client must store the key for each instance.
 Along with the security considerations of using keys, there's an increased management burden regarding rotating keys.

-### Introduce a gateway
+### Introducing a gateway

 :::image type="complex" source="_images/azure-openai-gateway-identity-solution-multiple-services.png" lightbox="_images/azure-openai-gateway-identity-solution-multiple-services.png" alt-text="Diagram of a gateway with a single key to a client application and managed identity authentication to Azure OpenAI with RBAC.":::
 Diagram of a gateway with a single key to a client application and managed identity authentication to Azure OpenAI with RBAC.
 :::image-end:::

 Introducing a gateway to handle client applications accessing multiple Azure OpenAI deployments has the same benefits covered by introducing a gateway to handle [multiple client applications using keys to access a shared Azure OpenAI instance](#multiple-client-applications-using-keys-to-access-a-shared-azure-openai-instance).
 In addition to those reasons, by using a single user-defined managed identity to authenticate requests from the gateway to multiple Azure OpenAI instances, the process for authentication is streamlined.
-Implementing this approach reduces the overall operational overhead and minimizes the risks of misconfiguration of the client when working with multiple instances.
+Implementing this approach reduces overall operational overhead and minimizes the risks of client misconfiguration when you work with multiple instances.

 ### Recommendations for this scenario